Duncan Brown Cooper: Career

 During the American Civil War, Cooper fought in the Confederate States Army.
 He was captured at Fort Donelson in Tennessee in 1862.
 He returned to Nashville after the war and became involved in politics.
 After the Reconstruction era, Cooper was elected as a Democratic state representative in 1881 and state senator in 1895.
 He was also the publisher of the Nashville American, a conservative Democratic daily newspaper.

 Cooper worked on the 1908 gubernatorial campaign of Malcolm R. Patterson, who was elected and served as Governor of Tennessee from 1907 to 1911.
 Both Cooper and Patterson were opposed to prohibition.
 Patterson's gubernatorial opponent, Edward W. Carmack, was the editor of The Tennessean.
 He grew embittered and published scathing articles about Cooper.

 On November 9, 1908, Cooper and his son Robin encountered Carmack on a Nashville street.
 Out of fear, Carmack fired first on the father and son, wounding the son.
 Robin Cooper retaliated, killing Carmack.

-During the first trial, both Cooper and his son Robin were convicted of second-degree murder and twenty years in prison.
+During the first trial, both Cooper and his son Robin were convicted of second-degree murder and sentenced to 20 years in prison.
 Governor Patterson granted a pardon to Cooper and saved him from jail.
 Shortly after, Robin was granted a second trial on appeal.
 He was released after the prosecutor decided not to retry the case.
 However, he was still vilified in the temperance press and shunned by Nashvillians.
 Governor Patterson found that he had damaged his political career by pardoning Cooper.
 Also, Patterson's veto of a popular prohibition bill in 1909 and his attempts to control the state Democratic primaries in 1910 created a division in the party that allowed Ben W. Hooper to become the first Republican governor elected in the state in nearly 30 years.